Russia tells Google to stop spreading threats against Russians on YouTube | Technology

 YouTube, which has blocked Russian state-funded media globally, is under heavy pressure from Russia's communications regulator and politicians.
 Outraged that Meta Platforms was allowing social media users in Ukraine to post messages such as "Death to the Russian invaders", Moscow blocked Instagram this week, having already stopped access to Facebook because of what it said were restrictions by the platform on Russian media.

+"It's not that I'm calling for everyone to immediately leave YouTube," he said on his Telegram channel.
+"But, probably, in light of recent events it is worth following the principle of not keeping all your eggs in one basket."
+He said earlier this week that YouTube may face the same fate as Instagram if it continues "to act as a weapon in the information war".

-Russian tech entrepreneurs have said they would launch picture-sharing application Rossgram on the domestic market to help fill the void left by Instagram.
+Russian tech entrepreneurs said this week they would launch picture-sharing application Rossgram on the domestic market to help fill the void left by Instagram.
 In November, Gazprom Media launched Yappy as a domestic rival to video-sharing platform TikTok.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)